sudoPom/CS-Notes/Year-3/Computer-Systems-COMP0019/Week-6/Cache-Memory.md

 A direct mapped cache is of the form $(S, 1, B, m)$ - each cache set has exactly one line.
 This is the simplest form of cache and data retrieval works as follows:

-* Set selection: The $s$ bits are extracted to find the desires set.
+* Set selection: The $s$ bits are extracted to find the desired set.
 * Line matching: We determine if the word is in the line.
 	* If there is a match in tag bits and the valid bit is set the data is in the line.
-	* If not, we fetch the memory from the main memory and insert it into the line's data block at the correct offset and set the valid bit and update the tag bits.
+	* If not, we fetch the data from the main memory and insert it into the line's data block at the correct offset and set the valid bit, updating the tag bits.
 Since each set only has one line, we always replace the previously stored data when needed.
 * Word Selection: We extract the word from memory starting from the correct offset and return it.

 ### Conflict Misses